stitchdata/docs/_account-security/billing-faq.md

         answer: |
           Yes.
 When your trial ends, Stitch will automatically pause your integrations.
 Replication will resume after you select a plan and enter a valid credit card.

-          Note that some integrations require a **paid** plan after the free trial ends.
+          **Note**: Some integrations require a **paid** plan after the free trial ends.
 To continue replicating data from these sources - for example, Salesforce - you'll need to select the Starter plan or higher after your trial concludes.

       - question: "How can I change my plan?"
         anchor: "change-plan"